 Local referenda can be organized in the case of a merger of communes or for local issues at a mayor's initiative.
-Very few have taken place, however, and the outcomes have been disappointing, as abstention is usually high and the results are often contrary to expectations (e.g., a proposal to merge two Corsican departments or in April 2013, two failed Alsatian referenda).
+Very few have taken place, however, and the outcomes have been disappointing, as abstention is usually high and the results are often contrary to expectations.
 The experience of referenda in France is perceived by the public as not really democratic and an instrument of manipulation by those in charge.
 The temptation thus is to vote "no," regardless of the question.